Ponte348/AA/Proj3/notes.md

 ## Extra
-Cardinality, number of distinct items (topic of last class)
+Cardinality, number of distinct items (topic of last class) Use bloom filters to estimate the number of distinct items

 ## Tips
 Create tables to show word counts, it's better than graphics